timwilliate/engineering-blog/_posts/2015-05-27-secret-stdin-slurper.md

 Then, fleet will make sure your services are running and all is right with the world.
 What happens if you need to read a very large file where the act of doing so will cause harm to the normal operations of your computer?
-That's left as an exercise for the reader.
+You may want to investigate the SSH `-n` command line option.